ralacerda/ralacerda/README.md

 ## Goals

-- 👨‍💻 Start a career as a front-end developer
 - 👨‍🎓 Continuously learn new things and share that knowledge with others
 - 🌐 Develop accessible, fast, and helpful websites
 - 🏗️ Contribute to and help maintain open-source and free software